ruanchaves/napolab/README.md

 * 👩‍🔧 **Human**: Expert human annotations only.
 No automatic or unreliable annotations.
 * 🎓 **General**: No domain-specific knowledge or advanced preparation is needed to solve dataset tasks.

-Napolab is structured similarly to benchmarks like GLUE and [PLUE](https://github.com/ju-resplande/PLUE).
-All datasets come with either two or three fields: `'sentence1', 'sentence2', 'label'` or just `'sentence1', 'label'`.
-To evaluate LLMs using Napolab, you simply need to design prompts to get label predictions from the model.

 Napolab currently includes the following datasets:

 | | | |